ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-8x-content">Content</h4>

-- Content no longer applies a background when the `.outer-content` class is set on the host.
+- Content no longer sets the `--background` custom property when the `.outer-content` class is set on the host.